“Life is really confusing.”

 ~Julian, age 11 ½

-Hi.
-If you’ve landed here I bet, like Julian, you’re a bit uncertain about some things (even if you’re older than 12).
+Hi, I’m Dr. Michelle Álvarez and I’m a psychologist.
+People come to me when life feels like a confusing mess, and I help them untangle it out.
+If you’ve landed here I bet, like Julian, you’re a bit uncertain about some things (even if you’re 12 or even older).
 You’re trying to figure life out.
 You don’t know what to do about your mood, or your stress, or your job, or your partner.
 Some days you don’t even know what you want; you have conflicting desires.
 Sometimes you think this, but other times you feel that.
-For instance, you scold yourself for taking on too much, but another part of you, the people-pleaser, seems to override you out of a fear of being disliked.
+For instance, you berate yourself for taking on too much, but another part of you, the people-pleaser, seems to override you out of a fear of being disliked.
 Or you know it’s time to end that toxic relationship, but a voice inside you whispers that then you’ll be all alone.
 Which one should you listen to?
 You’re stuck.

-In trying to reach this elusive sense of contentment and confidence, you’ve probably tried some things already, maybe a new partner, a new job, a move, a gym membership, group yoga classes, retail therapy, self-medication… Maybe you’ve even tried psychotherapy before.
+In trying to reach this elusive sense of contentment and peace, you’ve probably tried some things already: a new partner, a new job, a move, a gym membership, group yoga classes, retail therapy, self-medication… Maybe you’ve even tried psychotherapy before.
 And some of those things may have helped –but not enough.
-Or maybe nothing has worked, and things have even gotten worse.
-Either way, you feel unfulfilled, worried, lost or –to use the clinical term– kinda meh.
-Like things should be, you know, better, easier.
-Despite your best efforts, you are not happy with your life.
-Let’s see what we (all of us –your parts and mine) can do about it.
-Teamwork!
+Or maybe things even seem to have gotten worse.
+Either way, you feel unfulfilled, lost, scared, or –to use the clinical term– kinda meh.
+If, despite your best efforts, you are not happy with your life, let’s see what we (all of us –your parts and mine) can do about it.

 The type of therapy I’m obsessed wi– er… talking about is called IFS –Internal Family Systems.
 It’s existential, it’s thinky and symbolic, but also somatic and body-centered.
 It’s neuroscientific and research-based, but also a little esoteric and woo… It goes back and talks with your “inner child.”
 (Does your inner child even know you’re all grown up now?)
 The family in question is the one that consists of all your different parts.
 This internal family works just like a real family system, with disagreements, different roles, alliances, protectiveness and loyalty –all the dynamics that exist in any group of people.
 So IFS is like doing family therapy with the people inside of you, getting them to listen to each other, helping them work out their stuff and learn to get along and work as a healthy unit.
 (You’re stuck with them; might as well.)
 The goal is NOT to all blend into one.
 That would be so weird if a whole family merged into one person.
 Plus, then you’d be all on your own instead of with your loving and supportive family.
 Are you up for trying family therapy but by yourself?